Saint Tail: Manga

-Tokyopop licensed Saint Tail for an English-language translation in North America, and published it from April 23, 2001 to December 10, 2002.
+Tokyopop licensed Saint Tail for an English-language translation in North America, and published it from April 23, 2001, to December 10, 2002.
 This translation has since gone out of print.

 2017 contest

 In 2017, Kodansha held a contest through pixiv for fans of Megumi Tachikawa's Saint Tail to become the artist for the "next generation" version of the manga.
 The contest asked fans to create the story of a new phantom thief who appears in Seika City.

+Shiki Yamori was the contest's winner and became the creator of the sequel series, Kaitou Saint Tail Girls!.
+The sequel received 4 chapters before being cancelled.